 Corruption of the link register can be a problem when handling multiple exceptions of the same type.

 ARMv4 and later architectures include a privileged mode called System mode, to overcome this problem.

-access, and exceptions no longer overwrite the link register.
-Note System mode cannot be entered by an exception.
+System mode shares the same registers as User mode, it can run tasks that require privileged access, and exceptions no longer overwrite the link register.

+System mode cannot be entered by an exception.
 The exception handlers modify the CPSR to enter System mode.